globalgov/manydata/README.md

 <!-- ![GitHub All Releases](https://img.shields.io/github/downloads/jhollway/roctopus/total) -->
 <!-- badges: end -->

-`{manydata}` is a portal to other ‘many packages’ that help researchers download and manipulate related data across various issue-domains of global governance, and beyond.
+`{manydata}` is a portal to other ‘many packages’ that helps researchers download and manipulate related data across various issue-domains of global governance, and beyond.